oracle/graal/docs/getting-started/graalvm-community/get-started-graalvm-community.md

 ## Run WebAssembly

 With GraalVM you can run programs compiled to WebAssembly.
-The support is not available by default, but you can add it to GraalVM using the [GraalVM Updater](../../reference-manual/graalvm-updater.md) tool:
+The support is not available by default, but you can add it to GraalVM with this command:
 ```shell
 gu install wasm
 ```